Greenscreen23/git-extra-commands/README.md

 This extension requires git to be installed. \([git-scm.com](https://git-scm.com)\)

+We also recommend using the GitLens vs-code extension to launch the interactive rebase, as we are currently not using a terminal to start the interactive rebase.

 ## Known Issues

+Currently, the only supported rebase editor is vs-code and its extension GitLens, as we are currently not using a terminal to start the interactive rebase.

 We are currently working on switching to the vscode git api instead of talking to git directly.